-July - September 2007 Update: The project team and consultant completed reports on the Expert On-Line Discussion and Focus Groups.
+October - December 2007 Update: The project team and consultant completed reports on the expert on-line discussion and focus groups.
 Experts concluded that a mileage based user fee is a solution that will likely not be feasible for at least 10 years.
 If or when it is tested or implemented, it is imperative to clearly identify the objectives of the fee as a first step for determining structure/design of the concept and how to communicate to consumers.
 The adequacy of funding is a political issue and dependent on politicians' willingness to increase the fuel tax.
 Experts proposed that the strategy be used to supplement, rather than replace, the current motor fuel tax.

 Focus groups revealed that the majority of the Minnesota public doesn't fully grasp the amount of tax dollars they spend per year on the transportation system, nor do they easily recognize the sources through which these monies come.
 Drivers may be more accepting of a change in the funding method, whether simply an increase in the existing tax or a switch to a mileage-based user fee, if the reason for the change is clearly explained.
 They saw the general idea of a mileage-based user fee as a fair and reasonable way to tax, just as taxes for electricity and water.
 Mixed feelings existed, however, as to the need for more money for transportation in general, with a small portion convinced funds were adequate but mismanaged.
 While varying the fee based on size and weight of the vehicle was seen as logical, some thought it would unfairly penalize those who have chosen to drive fuel efficient or hybrid vehicles.
 The congestion pricing model was seen as less fair as it negatively impacts those drivers who need to travel for work during standard "rush hours."
 There is an attitude that raising the motor fuel tax is the only/best/long term solution for transportation.
+Planning for the subsequent phase of work, customer surveys and / or further focus group work is now underway.